seaofvoices/darklua/README.md

 ```

 ### Example
-If you have a `src` folder that contains a bunch of Lua scripts (files ending with `.lua`), you can generate the minified version of these scripts into a new folder called `minified-src` using the following command:
+If you have a `src` folder that contains a bunch of Lua scripts (files ending with `.lua`), you can generate the minified version of these Lua scripts into a new folder called `minified-src` using the following command:

 ```
 darklua minify src minified-src